rooberrydev/rooberrydev/README.md

 ## About me

-I'm looking for a new mid level Frontend/Full Stack dev role (but would love to make a gradual shift to backend work) - I say frontend because that's what I've done most of so far!
+I'm looking for a new Frontend/Full Stack dev role (but would love to make a gradual shift to backend work) - I say frontend because that's what I've done most of so far!

 Working primarily in React/Node.js/Typescript

-Key things I'm searching for are the opportunity to upskill quickly under good senior leadership, and a highly collaborative tech team.
+Key things I'm searching for are the opportunity to upskill quickly under good senior leadership, and a highly collaborative workflow between tech and design/user research teams.

 I'm also not too keen on remote only work as I usually work better when i'm able to brainstorm with other people, vs being siloed behind a screen.